geopm/geopm/integration/experiment/ffnet/README.md

   **CPU Uncore Frequency Settings**

   - `--max-uncore-frequency`: the maximum uncore frequency setting for the sweep.
-By default, it uses 2.7 GHz.
+If not specified, an uncore frequency sweep will not run.

   - `--min-uncore-frequency`: the minimum uncore frequency setting for the sweep.
-By default, it uses 1.2 GHz.
+If not specified, an uncore frequency sweep will not run.

   - `--step-uncore-frequency`: the step size in hertz between uncore frequency settings for the sweep.
+The default value is the CPU's frequency step size.

   **GPU Frequency Settings**

   - `--max-gpu-frequency`: the maximum GPU frequency setting for the sweep.
-                           By default, it uses the maximum frequency for the GPUs on the node.
+If not specified, a GPU frequency sweep will not run.

   - `--min-gpu-frequency`: the minimum GPU frequency setting for the sweep.
-                           By default, it uses the minimum frequency for the GPUs on the node.
+If not specified, a GPU frequency sweep will not run.

   - `--step-gpu-frequency`: the step size in hertz between settings for the sweep.
                             By default, it uses the minimum supported step size